 Besides the aged-looking “Old Radium” SuperLuminova compound that decorates the Arabic numerals and the vintage-shaped hour and minute hands, the watch also features a brown Nubuck strap that, too, has that romantic vintage aura around it and would possibly look great with a brown bomber jacket.

-The watch comes animated by the same Elite 693 in-house caliber that seems to be based on their earlier Caliber Elite 682 automatic movement that powers their considerably smaller Captain Dual Time dress watch.
-Featuring the same number of jewels and power reserve, the same dimensions and even the same layout, it still bears 28 more components and comes sans the date window, which is really a pity although I get the idea behind the decision.
+The watch comes animated by the same Elite 693 in-house caliber that is based on their earlier Caliber Elite 682 automatic movement that powers their considerably smaller Captain Dual Time dress watch.
+Featuring the same number of jewels and power reserve, the same dimensions and even the same layout, it still bears 28 more components and comes sans the date window, which is a pity although I get the idea behind the decision.